Substrate-integrated waveguide: Attenuation due to radiation

 For a specific traveling mode, the leakages decrease with the increasing frequency and are maximal at the cut-off frequency of the mode.
 The radiation leakage factor $\alpha_R$ is independent of the substrate properties and independent of the height of the guide.

+Design Assistant

+There are some applications available to ease the design of SIW and microstrip-to-SIW transitions.
+For example, the iOS-based app SIW Cal can provide the initial parameters for microstrip, SIW, and microstrip-to-SIW transitions.